Trigger Warning: Childhood emotional or sexual abuse. You can contact the Crisis Text Line by texting “START” to 741741.

 By framing her statement “I just want to see,” Workman made her criticism of her daughter about what she wanted and what she would have liked to see in her daughter.
 This kind of phrasing is problematic because it shifts the focus of parenting to the parent, instead of the child.
 Winter has been open about the way abusive behavior like this continues to affect her mental health in adulthood.

-Though the “prank” videos were deleted from their YouTube channel, BuzzFeed News reported “some of the videos depicted the Martins yelling at their children until they cried, screaming obscenities at their children and — in one instance — shoving a child who then got a bloody nose.”
+Though the “prank” videos were deleted from their YouTube channel, BuzzFeed News reported that “some of the videos depicted the Martins yelling at their children until they cried, screaming obscenities at their children and — in one instance — shoving a child who then got a bloody nose.”

 The parents were perhaps able to escape public scrutiny for as long as they did because the videos were consistently termed “pranks.”
 But the problem here is, just because the parent believes something is a “joke” doesn’t mean the child will understand.
 The Martin parents clearly thought these videos were OK to continue making, because after all, they were “just kidding.”
 But regardless of intention, the impact of these emotionally abusive actions takes its toll.
 According to BuzzFeed News, all five children underwent psychological evaluations and two were determined to have suffered “mental injury” because of the videos.